In support of Sustainable Development Goal 11 to make cities inclusive, safe, resilient and sustainable.

 In support of Sustainable Development Goal 13 to take urgent action to combat climate change and its impacts.

 Mitigating climate change

 We recognise the role business must play in tackling global climate change and are delighted to have become the first carbon positive housebuilder in 2018, by decreasing our carbon emissions and offsetting more than our remaining emissions through the support of verified projects.

 We also recognise the role that developers must play in building homes that are sustainable now and in the future.
 We have committed to creating a transition plan for each new development to enable them to operate at net zero carbon by 2030.
 We were also a founding signatory to the World Green Building Council's commitment to deliver Net Zero Carbon Buildings by 2030 in September 2018.

 Adapting to climate change

 With climate change we are expected to experience more extreme weather patterns, including wetter winters, hotter summers and more frequent heat waves.
-We are focused on addressing the risks most relevant to the design of our developments: flooding, water shortage and ensuring thermal comfort.
+We are focused on addressing the risks most relevant to the design of our developments: flooding, water shortage and overheating.
 We seek to build homes where people can live comfortably in the future.

-We design in a number of features to increase resilience to these impacts, such as sustainable drainage systems, rainwater harvesting and measures to reduce overheating.
+We design in a number of features to increase resilience to these impacts, such as sustainable drainage systems, rainwater harvesting and measures to help ensure thermal comfort.
 We respond to the industry-wide issue of overheating by using a risk assessment methodology on all new sites.
 As part of our approach to reduce the effects of climate change, we also incorporate green infrastructure such as open space, parks, gardens and living roofs.

 In support of Sustainable Development Goal 15 to sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss.